PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

   Sets the simulator, which for Gz must be `gz`.
   - This value should be [set for the selected airframe](#adding-new-worlds-and-models), in which case it does not need to be set as an argument.

-The PX4 Ignition worlds and and models databases [can be found on Github here](https://github.com/PX4/PX4-Autopilot/tree/main/Tools/simulation/gz).
+The PX4 Gazebo worlds and and models databases [can be found on Github here](https://github.com/PX4/PX4-Autopilot/tree/main/Tools/simulation/gz).
-They are added to the Ignition search `PATH` by [gazebo_env.sh.in](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/gz_bridge/gazebo_env.sh.in) during the simulation startup phase.
+They are added to the Gazebo search `PATH` by [gazebo_env.sh.in](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/gz_bridge/gazebo_env.sh.in) during the simulation startup phase.

 :::note
 `gazebo_env.sh.in` is compiled and made available in `$PX4_DIR/build/px4_sitl/rootfs/gazebo_env.sh`